aslom/serverless-nyc-bai-case-study/README.md

 ## Optional setup

-Not required but you could use your own Kafka or Elasticsearch.
+It is not required for this lab due to time constraints, but in the future you could use your own Kafka or Elasticsearch.

-To use your own Kafka update <a href="kafka.json">JSON with Kafka configuration</a>.
+To use your own Kafka, update <a href="kafka.json">JSON with Kafka configuration</a>.

-To use your own Elasticsearch update  <a href="elastic.json">JSON with Elastic installation</a> or use one provided (should be valid during lab).
+To use your own Elasticsearch, update  <a href="elastic.json">JSON with Elasticsearch installation</a> or use the one provided (should be valid during lab).